-BI 560 Revelation BI 564 Wisdom Literature2 An expositional and topical study of the books of Proverbs and Ecclesiastes.
-2 hours credit BI 599 Introduction to Biblical Languages structure, and ling literature BI 601 Teaching Practicum ervised BI 602 History of the English Bible CO = Department of Biblical Counseling The purpose of the Biblical Counseling department is to enable studen the truths of Scripture to the challenges of everyday life. ts to apply Required Courses Consult the program curriculum charts in the Academic Programs sect catalog for courses required in each degree program. ion of this CO 501 Foundations of Biblical Counseling etween right k to diagnose CO 502 The History and Philosophy of Biblical Counseling CO 503 Theology of Biblical Counseling counseling CO 504 Comparative Analysis Between Biblical Counseling, Integration Counseling,
+BI 560 Revelation

+BI 564 Wisdom Literature2 hours credit An expositional and topical study of the books of Proverbs and Ecclesiastes.

+BI 599 Introduction to Biblical Languages

+BI 601 Teaching Practicum

+BI 602 History of the English Bible

+CO = Department of Biblical Counseling The purpose of the Biblical Counseling department is to enable students to apply the truths of Scripture to the challenges of everyday life.

+Required Courses Consult the program curriculum charts in the Academic Programs section of this catalog for courses required in each degree program.

+CO 501 Foundations of Biblical Counseling

+CO 502 The History and Philosophy of Biblical Counseling

+CO 503 Theology of Biblical Counseling

+CO 504 Comparative Analysis Between Biblical Counseling, Integration Counseling,

-Psychological Counseling This course will compare and contrast biblical counseling, integration counse psychological counseling, and it will demonstrate the supremacy of biblical cother schools of thought. eling, and CO 505 Biblical Counseling Process This course provides a biblical-theological grid whereby students are able to implement a system for biblical counseling.
-Students will develop the skills cinterpretation and application in the practice of biblical counseling.
-Prerequisof Biblical Counseling cultivate and of observation, CO 565 Biblical Counseling/Discipleship: A Local Church Ministry This course examines a biblical perspective of how discipleship and counseling operate within a local church.
-CO 590, CO 591 Biblical Counseling Internship es of biblical Elective Courses CO 510 Current Issues in Biblical Counseling This course will trace the latest trends, issues, and controversies in the field counseling and provide strategies to address them.
+Psychological Counseling This course will compare and contrast biblical counseling, integration counse psychological counseling, and it will demonstrate the supremacy of biblical cother schools of thought. ling, and CO 505 Biblical Counseling Process This course provides a biblical-theological grid whereby students are able to implement a system for biblical counseling.
+Students will develop the skills contempretation and application in the practice of biblical counseling.
+Prerequise of Biblical Counseling cultivate and of observation, CO 565 Biblical Counseling/Discipleship: A Local Church Ministry This course examines a biblical perspective of how discipleship and counseling operate within a local church.
+CO 590, CO 591 Biblical Counseling Internship the basic s they engage ir Elective Courses CO 510 Current Issues in Biblical Counseling This course will trace the latest trends, issues, and controversies in the field counseling and provide strategies to address them.
 CO 522 The Theology of Personhood This course seeks to develop a biblical perspective of the image of God in hu God transforms humanity into the image of Christ.
 CO 525 Physical Man vs. Immaterial Man e inner and that does not Consideration CO 526 Problems and Procedures in Biblical Counseling An evaluation of the major issues people face including anger, worry, depres and trials.
 The course will provide direction in applying biblical solutions to t sion, the past, CO 530 Counseling Victims and Abusers This course prepares the biblical counselor for dealing with domestic abuse i Sexual, physical, emotional, and verbal abuse will all be defined.
 Students w to counsel both the victims and the perpetrators of abuse. n our world.